Also see:

 Method specification defines how compaction should be conducted in terms of the types of compaction plant, method of operation, number of passes of the plant and the final thickness of the compacted layer.

-The End Product specification defines the degree of compaction necessary, and if appropriate stiffness requirement, for the given material by reference to criteria linked to either serviceability or ultimate limit states.
+The end product specification defines the degree of compaction necessary and, if appropriate, stiffness requirement for the given material by reference to criteria linked to either serviceability or ultimate limit states.
 The level of compaction required is normally expressed in terms of selected geotechnical properties eg percentage of maximum dry density or prescribed minimum stiffness and is supported by on-site earthworks testing.
 Where an end product specification is used, the requirements normally define overall targets to be achieved without detailing the methods to be used to achieve the targets.

 Performance specifications require the works to be defined relative to long-term project requirements, which are commonly set at a relatively high level.
 For example, the criteria may be defined based on the long-term fitness for use of a building that is to be formed upon the completed earthwork.
 NHBC requires a performance specification to be used in combination with an end product specification.

-Table 5: Types of Specification for earthworks acceptable to NHBC
+Table 5: Types of specification for earthworks acceptable to NHBC

 Table 6 provides the minimum level of compaction required throughout the placement of all engineered fill for both the support of building foundations and external and infrastructure works.